Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: I. Introduction

 In the past years, the bounds~\eqref{bound_c20} and~\eqref{bound_B2} have been used in the swampland program and it turned out that the sign $\lambda$ and the scale $M$ are crucial for deriving the swampland conditions.
 For example, the sign $\lambda$ is crucial in the context of the weak gravity conjecture~\cite{Arkani-Hamed:2006emk} for black holes, which implies that the charge-to-mass ratios of extremal black holes are increased by higher derivative corrections.
 In particular, negativity of $c_{2,0}$ for a certain helicity amplitudes of light-by-light scattering implies violation of the conjecture.
 Hence, it is crucial to understand for which scattering process and in what class of UV completion of gravity, negativity of $c_{2,0}$ is allowed.
 See, e.g.,~\cite{Kats:2006xp,Cheung:2018cwt,Hamada:2018dde,Bellazzini:2019xts,Jones:2019nev,Loges:2019jzs,Cano:2019oma,Cano:2019ycn,Loges:2020trf,Cremonini:2020smy,Arkani-Hamed:2021ajd,Cano:2021nzo,Henriksson:2022oeu,Aalsma:2022knj} for recent discussion.

 The scale $M$ is also important to use the bound \eqref{bound_B2} for constraining the particle spectrum in gravitational EFTs~\cite{Cheung:2014ega,Andriolo:2018lvp, Chen:2019qvr,Alberte:2020jsk, Alberte:2020bdz,Aoki:2021ckh,Noumi:2021uuv,Alberte:2021dnj}.
 As we explain later, if the scale $M$ is at a UV scale $M\gtrsim \Lambda$, one may derive nontrivial constraints generically.
 On the other hand, if the sign $\lambda$ is negative and the scale $M$ is sufficiently low, the bounds are trivially satisfied without giving any constraint on IR physics.
 Interestingly, a recent paper \cite{Alberte:2021dnj} pointed out that for a certain helicity amplitude of graviton-photon scattering, the sign $\lambda$ has to be negative and also the scale $M$ has to be an IR scale for compatibility with the sum rule.
-Since the sign $\lambda$ and the scale $M$ depend on each scattering process and details of its UV completion, it is of great interests how generic this feature is beyond the graviton-photon scattering\footnote{For example, if negativity of $c_{2,0}$ cannot be ruled out in light-by-light scattering eventually, this provides a counterexample for the black hole weak gravity conjecture.
-So far, there is no known counterexample in string theory, so this issue would tell us if the conjecture is specific in string theory or more generic in quantum gravity.}.
+Since the sign $\lambda$ and the scale $M$ depend on each scattering process and details of its UV completion, it is of great interests how generic this feature is beyond the graviton-photon scattering.\footnote{For example, if negativity of $c_{2,0}$ cannot be ruled out in light-by-light scattering eventually, this provides a counterexample for the black hole weak gravity conjecture.
+So far, there is no known counterexample in string theory, so this issue would tell us if the conjecture is specific in string theory or more generic in quantum gravity.}

 In this paper we address importance of this rather technical issue by demonstrating that it is relevant to physics within the scope of ongoing experiments, especially in the context of dark sector physics.
-In particular, we study dark photon scenarios as an illustrative example.
+This implies not only the phenomenological importance of further studies on gravitational positivity bounds, but also the exciting possibility of exploring the nature of quantum gravity via experimental search of the dark sector.
+In this study, we analyze dark photon scenarios as an illustrative example.